nautobot/nautobot/nautobot/docs/models/extras/relationship.md

 # Relationships
 Sometimes it is desirable to create a new kind of relationship between one (or more) objects in your source of truth to reflect business logic or other relationships that may be useful to you but that haven't been defined.
 This is where the Relationships feature comes in: like defining custom fields to hold atributes specific to your use cases, relationships define specific links between objects that might be specific to your network or data.

+To create a relationship, from the top-level navigation menu select *Extensibility* --> *Relationships*

 ## Relationship Types

 * Many to Many -  where both sides of the relationship connection can be connected to multiple objects. e.g. VLANs can be connected to multiple devices and devices will have multiple VLANs.